Get Optimized: Putting Mobile First in 2020

 If you’re still hesitant about taking on the challenge of mobile commerce, check out some of the most beneficial solutions retailers discovered when they took part in the Mobile Optimization Initiative:

 - Simplify the Cart Page Header.
-Retailers did several experiments to reduce the amount of icons, options, and other “clutter” within the shopping cart header.
+Retailers did several experiments to reduce the number of icons, options, and other “clutter” within the shopping cart header.
 Simplifying the header and striking the right balance of usefulness and simplicity caused the average RPV (Revenue Per Visitor) to increase by over 6%.

 - Collapse the Coupon and Promo Code Field.
-Allowing customers to collapse these fields reduces friction, increases RPV by over 8% on mobile devices, and it still allows shoppers to use their coupons without difficulty.
+Allowing customers to collapse these fields reduces friction, increases RPV by over 8% on mobile devices, and still allows shoppers to use their coupons without difficulty.

 - Auto Cart Update.
 This update automatically added items to the shopper’s cart as they browse in order to reduce the number of manual steps they need to complete.
 The reduction in friction led to improved shopping experiences for over 95% of site visitors, and RPV increased on both desktop and mobile devices.